Hamilton Field Novato (94949) Real Estate & Buyer Guide

 Hamilton Field at a Glance

-Hamilton Field—often called simply “Hamilton”—is a master-planned community in South Novato (ZIP 94949) built on and around the former Hamilton Air Force Base / Hamilton Army Airfield.
-Today it’s a mix of single-family enclaves, some attached/condo pockets, parks, community amenities, easy commute options (like SMART Train) and unusually strong access to bayfront open space and trails
+Hamilton Field — often called simply "Hamilton" — is a master-planned community in South Novato (ZIP 94949) built on and around the former Hamilton Air Force Base / Hamilton Army Airfield.
+Today it's a mix of single-family enclaves, some attached/condo pockets, parks, community amenities, easy commute options (like SMART Train) and unusually strong access to bayfront open space and trails.

-While Google says 35 mins to SF, the 'Real World' Hamilton commute can include a 5-minute 'Nave Drive crawl' to get to the 101 on-ramp during the 8:00 AM peak.
+Commute Nuance: While Google says 35 mins to SF, the 'Real World' Hamilton commute can include a 5-minute 'Nave Drive crawl' to get to the 101 on-ramp during the 8:00 AM peak.

 Why buyers choose Hamilton